In this guide we walk through how to program your first Neopixel sketch

 Remember that the strip.show is really important.
 It tells your Neopixels to push the updates to each individual pixel

-Compiling and sending to the Particle Argon.
+Compiling and sending to the Particle Photon2.

 Press the Lightning bolt on the top left of the window.